 Save the contact details of your consulate before you leave home.
 Australia has an Honorary Consul located at 80-82 Second Street, Kingston 13 — but UK, US and Canadian embassies in New Kingston can also offer advice.

-Various US carriers fly to Jamaica, as well as long-haul British companies like BA and Virgin — find cheap flights by booking ahead of time on comparison sites like Kayak
+Various US carriers fly to Jamaica, as well as long-haul British companies like BA and Virgin — find cheap flights by booking ahead of time on comparison sites like Kayak or Skyscanner.

 4. Family AccomModation